Superskyyy/deep-log-unstructured/README.md

 Please click on the button `Cite this repository` below the repo description.
 A bibitex will be generated for your convinience.

 ## License and contributions
-This code is released under MIT License.
+This code is released under GPLV3 License.

 Pull requests and issues are welcomed to enhance the implementation.